Power of attorney

 You can limit the power you give your attorney so that they can only deal with certain assets, for example, your bank account but not your home.

-It’s important to remember that an Ordinary Power of Attorney is only valid while you have mental capacity to make your own decisions.
-If you want someone to be able to act on your behalf if there comes a time when you don’t have mental capacity to make your own decisions you should consider a Lasting Power of Attorney.
+An ordinary power of attorney is only valid while you have the mental capacity to make your own decisions.
+If you want someone to be able to act on your behalf if there comes a time when you don’t have the mental capacity to make your own decisions you should consider setting up a lasting power of attorney.

-A Lasting Power of Attorney (LPA) is a way of giving someone you trust, your attorney, the legal authority to make decisions on your behalf if you lose mental capacity at some point in the future, or if you no longer want to make decisions for yourself.
+A lasting power of attorney (LPA) is a way of giving someone you trust, your attorney, the legal authority to make decisions on your behalf if you lose the mental capacity to do so in the future, or if you no longer want to make decisions for yourself.

 There are two types of LPA: